DooNotResuscitate/spf13-vim/README.markdown

 ## Installing on Windows

-**WARNING!** this fork is not yet compatible whit the Windows installation, since Windows has WSL I higly recomend use the \*Nix instalation throgh WSL
+**WARNING!** this fork is not yet compatible whit the Windows installation, since Windows has WSL I highly recommend use the \*Nix installation through WSL

 ## Updating to the latest version
-The simpliest (and safest) way to update is to simply rerun the installer.
+The simplest (and safest) way to update is to simply rerun the installer.
 It will completely and non destructively upgrade to the latest version.

 ```bash